TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 * Display multiple array value as comma separated string
 * Fix PHP warnings
 * Fix file uploading when using multiple file inputs
+* Add "Smart Textarea" option, showing only the textarea value excerpt on cart / checkout pages and hovering it will make it display the full content

 = 1.1.3 - 18/05/2018 =
 * Add composer